Don't bother cleaning your phone any other way

-Your phone screen is a magnet for smudges and grime.
-It's gross, but most of us have learned to live with the grease because keeping phone screens clean is hard.
+Smudges and grime cling to your phone's screen.
+It's really disgusting, but most of us have learned to live with the grease because keeping phone screens clean is hard.
 Maybe you'll give it a cursory wipe on your jeans or the hem of your shift, but that won't really get the screen clean.
 The best approach isn't hard, and will only cost you a few bucks.

 Note that CNET may get a share of revenue from the sale of the products featured on this page.